UdeshyaDhungana/UdeshyaDhungana.github.io/content/articles/2025-05-21-understanding-git-internals.md

 00000014
 ```

-Here, we can conclude that the structure of a blob object is as follows:
+So a blob object is structured as:

 ```
 blob<space><size_after_null_terminator>00<content>
 ```

-So, in summary, when you commit, a commit object is created which holds the sha1 sum of a tree object.
-The tree object’s contains the sha1 sum of files and directories present in the root directory of your project.
-By following these hashes, you will get to the sub-directories and all the files that was present at the time of the commit.
+In summary, every commit produces a commit object that holds the SHA1 of a tree.
+That tree contains the SHA1s of the files and directories at the root of the project.
+Following these hashes recursively reaches every sub-directory and file that existed at the time of the commit.

-That is all you need to know about the git’s object based storage model.
+That covers git's object-based storage model.

 ---

 ## Section 2: Git Clone

-Git clone is done by making a request from a git client (installed on your system) to a git server (e.g. GitHub, Gitlab, or your own git server).
-Git uses either SSH or HTTP(S) to communicate with the server.
-You will find the protocol referred to as **Smart HTTP(s)** because there’s a special syntax to that.
+Git clone is performed by a git client making a request to a git server (e.g. GitHub, GitLab, or a self-hosted git server).
+Git communicates with the server over either SSH or HTTP(S).
+The HTTP(S) variant is referred to as **Smart HTTP(S)** because of the special request/response syntax it uses.

 Git clone takes place in two steps.